DaveBackus/Data_Bootcamp/docs/overview.rst

 It's a great program, and it does lots of things, but it's not a general-purpose programming language.
 If you want to try it out, let us know, we can point you to some resources.
-``This one <http://www-bcf.usc.edu/~gareth/ISL/>`_, for example, combines R with a terrific introduction to modern statistical methods.
+`This one <http://www-bcf.usc.edu/~gareth/ISL/>`_, for example, combines R with an introduction to modern statistical methods.

 That leaves us with Python.